nhsconnect/CareConnect-API-Core/pages/overview/overview_guide_versioning.md

 - <b>Experimental:</b> Early development/POC version of an API for early sight during discovery
 - <b>Alpha:</b> Initial test APIs, likely to change substantially, or be discontinued as the project develops
+- <b>Beta:</b> APIs that are still under active development and subject to change, but that are likely to progress into a live API
 - <b>Release Candidate:</b> APIs that are largely complete, unlikely to change substantially, but still need further testing before becoming live
 - <b>Live:</b> Release live APIs
 - <b>Discontinued:</b> APIs which have been discontinued and should not be used for new development.

-### 1.3.0 GDS Stage - Alpha ###
+### 1.3.0 GDS Stage - Beta ###
-This implementation guide is currently in the “Alpha” stage.
-It is intended to support engagement with stakeholders interested in being involved with early development work and influencing the direction taken.
-This implementation guide is likely to change substantially.
+This implementation guide is currently in the “Beta” stage.
+It is intended to support engagement with ‘first of type’ or early adopters by the creation of first of type or pilot systems for testing, proof of concept etc. This development can assist in progression to a release candidate for a wider rollout.
+This implementation guide is still under active development and subject to change.